-DBVI passed the U.S. Department of Education, Rehabilitation Services Administration's Evaluation Standards and Performance Indicators for the Vocational Rehabilitation state services program in FFY 2006 meeting five of seven indicators.
+DBVI passed the U.S. Department of Education, Rehabilitation Services Administration's Evaluation Standards and Performance Indicators for the Vocational Rehabilitation state services program in FFY 2008 meeting five of seven indicators.

-Summary of Customer Trends and Coverage
+• Summary of Customer Trends and Coverage

 The population of Virginia's seniors (individuals age 55 and above) is increasing.
 Seniors experience a higher rate of visual impairment than the general population due to vision loss from a variety of age-related causes including cataracts, diabetic retinopathy, glaucoma and age-related macular degeneration; consequently, the number of senior Virginians who are blind or visually impaired will increase.
 This growing number of seniors who are blind or visually impaired will require services and training from DBVI in skills of independent living in order to maintain their independence, their involvement in their communities and with their families and their quality of life.
-DBVI requested as an amendment to the FY 2008 budget funds to recruit seven new rehabilitation teachers to work with the older population.
-The request was included in the Governor's proposed budget to the General Assembly.
-The Budget amendment passed and the positions became available to fill effective 7/01/2007.
+Although the General Assembly passed a budget ammendment which created seven new Rehabilitation Teacher positions effective July 1, 2007, six of these positions were eliminated at the beginning of fiscal year 2008 as the drop in state revenues forced the agency to cut it's overall general fund budget.